cobobc/cob_MilestonePJ_4/README.md

     *   This page provides a welcome message and instruction on how to use the profile page.
     *   The users order history is contained within a collapsable bootstrap accordian feature.
 When the user user slect the accordian their order history displays in table form - order number, date, items, and order total.
-    *   Below the oreder history is the users main deails in a form - name and email.
+    *   Below the order history is the users main deails in a form - name and email.
 The user can update this information as they want and selcting the **update information** button will update and save the new information.

 *   Beat Management Pages